The Trouble with Jesus

 Jesus saw him and innately knew how long he’d been sick.
 Jerusalem was in one of its busy seasons with a Jewish holy day bringing throngs of the faithful for worship and sacrifice.
 The man and those others lying by the pool were likely part of a side spectacle for the crowds waiting for a miraculous healing so they could later brag at home what they’d seen.
 But to Jesus, he wasn’t one of many.
 He was simply a very sick man.

 He didn’t need to.
-He knew what he’d said even as the rest of them were clueless.
-He asked the man, are you beyond wishing, desiring, to the point where you’re absolutely determined and resolved to do what it takes?
+Jesus knew what he’d said even as the rest of them were clueless.
+He asked the man, are you beyond wishing, desiring, even hoping to the point where you’re absolutely determined and resolved to do what it takes?
 Do what it takes to get in that pool or whatever else it takes for your life to change?
 Do you really want it?

 Finally, this is more than just no longer being paralyzed.
 Are you ready for that?
 Do you want to be made well to the point where you are whole?
 Can you live life whole and complete in body, mind and soul?
 Do you wish to get well?